Gyeony95/GH-Calendar/README.md

 3. Customize the appearance and behavior of the calendar using the available parameters.

-4. Access the selected date or date range using the callback functions provided (`onDateSelected` and `onDateRangeSelected`).
+4. Access the selected date or date range using the callback functions provided (`onChanged`).

 ## Example